paulwarren/nzde/dict/M/README.md

  <i>n.</i> a plastic marble [ca 1950 Havelock School (WJ Orsman) We call a plastic marble a mush because if you can squeeze it when it gets soft.]

+## Mush

+ <i>n.</i> municipalities, universities, schools, and hospitals [ORIGIN: acronym]

+>  Nelson already has a working prototype of a Mush (municipalities, universities, schools and hospitals) network, wanted by the Government.
+Dubbed "The Loop", it comprises a fibre optic link between the Nelson-Marlborough Institute of Technology and about 13 schools. <i>(May 28, 2006,Dominion Post,C8</i>)